 Let’s jump right in to further explore this vital component of human physiology!

-Given how central these functions are to basic survival, it’s crazy to realize it was only classified as late as 1992.
+Given how central these functions are to basic survival, it’s crazy to realize this system was only classified as late as 1992.

 How, and why, did this occur?